pellared/otel-logs-talk/outline.md

 Plus, it slows down your application.
 Morevoert, it adds noise to the captured telemetry.
 THIS is why we need better logging standards.

+## syntax

+So what does a proper log look like in OpenTelemetry?
+Let's talk about the Logs Data Model.

+In OpenTelemetry, a log record isn't just a string with a timestamp.
+It's a structured piece of telemetry with:

+- **Timestamp** – when it happened, obviously
+- **Observed Timestamp** – when it was actually captured, because clocks drift
+- **Trace Context** – the trace and span IDs for correlation magic
+- **Severity** – not just "INFO/WARN/ERROR" but proper severity levels
+- **Body** – the actual log message (can be structured!)
+- **Attributes** – key-value pairs for structured metadata
+- **EventName** – identifies the type of event being logged
+- **Resource** – who/what generated this log
+- **Instrumentation Scope** – which library/component created it

+This isn't just regular logging made more complicated.
+It's logs that actually integrate with your traces and metrics.
+It's logs that carry context.
+It's logs that make sense.